 This charcoal rendering has been included in an anthology of Mumbiram’s other charcoal renderings depicting loving couples sharing their book reading experience.
 This anthology is titled ‘Book Readers, Love on the Gutenberg Galaxy’, published by Distant Drummer.

-Here you can visit Distant Drummer Publications to find out more and download the Catalogue of “Book Readers – Love on the Gutenberg Galaxy” by Artist Mumbiram as a free PDF and epub:
+Here you can visit Distant Drummer Publications to find out more about “Book Readers – Love on the Gutenberg Galaxy” by Artist Mumbiram:

 “Book Readers – Love on the Gutenberg Galaxy” Ensemble at Distant Drummer Publications